Instructors

 Allan Meyerson

-Saxaphone, Flute, Clarinet
+Saxophone, Flute, Clarinet

 Allan Meyerson has been playing and teaching saxophone, flute and clarinet for over 50 years.
 He is an accomplished classical as well as jazz and blues musician.
 He started playing professionally in NYC in the late 60’s.
 Allan attended Queens College CUNY as a music major while recording and playing with many local bands and musicians.
 His private teachers ranged from Nat Shapiro, an NBC studio musician, to jazz great Lee Konitz as well as NEA Jazz Master David Liebman.
 To his credit, he has played or recorded with Pepper Adams, Jon Faddis, “Marky” Markowitz, Charles Fambrough, Jim Fielder, Marvin Stamm, Bill Warfield, Gene Perla and Tony Marino to name a few.
 In 2013 Meyerson published his book, First Steps to Improvisation (ISBN 978-0- 9911661-0-7), to fill a gap in the music education of today’s students.
 Allan’s goal is to pass on his knowledge of music to his students and guide them to be the best they can be.
 He believes everyone learns at their own pace and encourages his students without pressure.